microsoft/TypeScript-Handbook/pages/tutorials/React.md

 `store` is, as you might've guessed, our central store for our application's global state.

-Next, we're going to swap our our use of `./src/components/Hello` with `./src/containers/Hello` and use react-redux's `Provider` to wire up our props with our container.
+Next, we're going to swap our use of `./src/components/Hello` with `./src/containers/Hello` and use react-redux's `Provider` to wire up our props with our container.
 We'll import each:

 ```ts